eroberts22/eroberts22/README.md

 -->
 ### ⛰️ About Me...
 ```
-// software engineer for Two Barrels LLC
+// software engineer at Commerce Architects

-// graduated May 2022 with a Bachelor of Science in Computer Science
+// graduated with a Bachelor of Science in Computer Science

 // experience tutoring for Whitworth University's Computer Science department
 ```